rajaneeshk90/rfc-documents/guides/EV/RFC_BECKN_EV_Charging_Implementation.md

 ### 6.3 Order Fulfillment Examples

-This section contains examples from the UEI Implementation Guide covering the order fulfillment flow from session updates to unsolicited cancellations.
+This section contains examples from the UEI Implementation Guide covering the complete order fulfillment flow from session updates to unsolicited cancellations.

-#### 6.3.1 Update Request (Start Charging)
+#### 6.3.1 Update (Start Charging)

 **Description:** Consumer requests to start the charging session.